ltatakis/ElsevierExercise/README.md

 2) Then we need to copy the dependency file generated into the `app` folder (todo this should be done automatically).

 3) To run development run `npm start` in parent directory, and it will appear at `http://localhost:8000/index.html`

-## Code Structure
-This [Angular](https://angularjs.org/) app uses an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.

-__File structure:__
-- `bower.json`: Contains the dependencies of the application.

-- `package.json`: Contains the commands that `npm` needs to do prior to running in development mode.

-- `bower_components`: The folder generated after the commands `npm install` or `npm start` are run.
-It contains all dependencies of the application.

-- `app/index.html` :  The View of the application.
-(For future expansion use [angular multiple views](https://docs.angularjs.org/tutorial/step_09) to allow the dynamic changing of the pages).

-- `app/data` : This folder represents the Model of the application, and contains the data which is used.

-- `app/js` : The folder contains all javascript files developed for this application.

-- `app/js/services`: Contains the services that receive data from: APIS, files, other URLS etc. We use the `services.js` to call [ELSIO-Graph-Example](https://github.com/ltatakis/ElsevierExercise/blob/master/app/data/ELSIO-Graph-Example.json).

-- `app/js/controllers`: This folder contains the application Controllers.